mola/coding_guidelines/cxx/programming_guide.md

 #### Difference Between Char And String

 Single characters should use single quotes instead of double quotes.
-Double quote characters have to be parsed by the compiler as a `const char*` which has to do a range check for `\0`.
+Double quote characters have to be parsed by the compiler as a `char const*` which has to do a range check for `\0`.
 Single quote characters on the other hand are known to be a single character and avoid many CPU instructions.
 If used inefficiently very many times it might have an impact on the performance.